-There were 204 cases of changing auditors at domestic listed companies in the year to June 2023.
-This figure is less than that of previous year, which was the largest number over the last five years.
-However, excluding the cases of changing auditors due to audit firms' acquisition, the number of cases still remains in high level since the year to June 2021.
-(Figure III-5-1).
+There were 200 cases of changing auditors of domestic listed companies in the year to June 2024.
+Of these, changes due to the mergers of audit firms accounted for 85 cases, including mergers between large-sized and mid-tier audit firms (76 cases) and mergers between small and medium-sized audit firms.
+Excluding those due to mergers, the number of changes has been on a downward trend since reaching a peak at the year to June 2022 (Figure III-5-1).
 For information on mergers, see "I. Overview of the Audit Sector, B. Audit Firms, 4.
-Mergers of Audit Firms" (page 18).
+Mergers of Audit Firms".